acurteman/cryptographic/docs.md

 ### activityLog: Array

-- Array containing results of recent activities.
+- Client variable.
+Array containing results of recent activities.
 Each activity log is itself another array with the following format:

     - Element 0: String, Datetime stamp of when activity occured